Skip Navigation

 Teatro Amazonas, in English Amazon Theatre, is an amazing opera house built in the city centre.
 Built in a Renaissance style this opera house took seventeen years to build, with construction being completed in 1895.
 The money for the theatre was funded by the massive rubber boom in the late 19th and early 20th century.
 The decadence in this building is outrageous with roofing tiles, furniture and murals of the meeting of the waters from Alsace and Paris.
 From Italy came Carrarra Marble for the stairs, statues and columns, also 198 chandeliers, including 32 made from Murano glass in Venice.
 The dome on the outside is covered with over 36,000 decorated ceramic tiles painted in the colors of the Brazilian flag.
 Pretty much everything was imported from Europe, including the bricks, except the wood.
 After the rubber market collapsed the theatre suffered greatly.

 There were no opera performances in the theatre for almost 90 years but when a populist governor got elected into office he pledged to save the theatre.
 The theatre is now fully restored and has many opera and classical symphony performances every year.
-There is also an annual film festival held in the theatre now.
+Since 2004 the Amazones Film Festival is held in the theatre now.
 This sight is a must see when visiting Manaus.

 Amazon